About St Basil’s Cathedral

 St Basil’s Cathedral is a strikingly ornate red brick building bordering Moscow’s Red Square and crowned with several vividly coloured domes, which bear a striking resemblance in shape to flames licking at the sky.

-St Basil’s Cathedral was originally constructed in 1555, under the orders of Tsar Ivan IV, also known as Ivan the Terrible.
+St Basil’s Cathedral was originally constructed in 1555, under the orders of Tsar Ivan IV (also known as Ivan the Terrible).
 Ivan’s intention in building St Basil’s Cathedral was to celebrate his victory in the Russo-Kazan Wars, specifically the siege of Kazan and the cathedral’s name was derived from that of a Russian Orthodox saint called Vasily (Basil) the Blessed.

 The interior of St Basil’s Cathedral is arguably disappointing when compared with the building’s exterior.
 This is due in large part to the scale and design, which lacks a focal point.
-However, it does contain some interesting medieval paintings and today forms part of the State History Museum.
-Visitors can also see the resting place of Saint Basil himself.
-Outside St Basil’s Cathedral is a platform from which the tsar would announce executions and general orders.
+The chaos of the domes hides the fact that the interior is essentially comprised of 9 chapels.
+Look out for the chapel dedicated to St Vasily the Blessed, a holy fool who commanded the fear and respect of Tsar Ivan himself: the chapel was commissioned after his death.

 The interior does contain some interesting medieval paintings – particularly those of icons – and today forms part of the State History Museum.
 Look out for the tomb of St Basil himself.

 St Basil’s remains an iconic building for a reason: its colourful riot of onion domes still excites even the most jaded traveller when they view it for the first time.
 The cathedral is open year round, although with seasonal hours, and the maze of chapels inside can be confusing, especially when it’s busy.
 Whilst the interior is interesting, it’s the exterior which is the most impressive aspect of the cathedral.
 It can be bitterly cold inside in the winter!